Beef Cattle Animal Health and Nutrition Podcast

 Podcast listening continues to show incremental growth in North America with nearly 11 million Canadian adults (37% of the adult population) having listened to podcasts in the past year and 45% have listened at some point (Canadian Podcast Listener 2020 Report).
 Podcast listeners tend to be younger with a higher proportion of listeners in the 18-24 age category, however there is a wide spectrum of ages within current podcast listeners.

-There are several beef cattle management podcasts available in the United States, including “BCI Cattle Chat” produced by the Beef Cattle Institute at Kansas State University, however there are no podcasts currently produced that focus exclusively on beef cattle management in Canada.
+There are several beef cattle management podcasts available in the United States, including “BCI Cattle Chat” produced by the Beef Cattle Institute at Kansas State University, however at the time of this podcast launch, there were no podcasts currently produced that focus exclusively on beef cattle health management in Canada.
 Many of the topics discussed around beef cattle management and economics would have different points of emphasis in the Canadian context.

 Objectives

 The objective of this project is to evaluate the potential of audio podcasts as a form of knowledge extension and translation to cow/calf producers across Canada.
 A trial series of audio podcasts focused on beef cattle animal health and nutrition will be developed.
-The podcasts will largely be based on interviews with veterinarians, nutritionists, leading edge producers, and researchers from across Canada on topics related to animal health and management with a target audience of primarily cow-calf producer.
+The podcasts will largely be based on interviews with veterinarians, nutritionists, and researchers from across Canada on topics related to animal health and management with a target audience of primarily cow-calf producers.

-A series of approximately 50 podcasts will be developed and produced and released on a weekly basis.
-Dr. John Campbell will serve as the podcast host and each episode will focus on a particular topic related to beef cattle health, nutrition, and management.
+A series of 49 podcasts was developed and produced and released on several podcast platforms.
+Dr. John Campbell served as the podcast host and each episode focused on a particular topic related to beef cattle health, nutrition, and management.

-A podcast website will include show notes and links to further information on related topics including BCRC webinars and other resource materials.
+A podcast website includes show notes and links to further information on related topics including BCRC webinars and other resource materials.
+There were over 11,000 active users of the podcast website in the past 12 months.

-Podcasts will be publicized through social media, print advertising and industry websites including Beefresearch.ca and will be available through Apple Podcasts, Spotify, and Google Podcasts.
+Podcasts were publicized through social media, print advertising and industry websites including Beefresearch.ca and were available through Apple Podcasts, Spotify, and Google Podcasts.